 Descriptive Catch Statistics

-Swordfish-targeting shallow set longline fishing activity from 1995–2021 has centered 2–3 degrees of latitude north of the western Main Hawaiian Islands (MHI) and has extended farther north along the North Pacific Subtropical Convergence Zone (Figure 1).
-Prior to the shallow set fishery closure in 2000, most fishing effort was relatively close to the north and south of the MHI, however, since 2005, the spatial extent of fishing effort has been reduced and generally shifted north and east (Figure 2 Figure 3).
-Nominal CPUE aggregated over the entire timeseries is highest along the North Pacific Subtropical Convergence Zone above the Northwest Hawaiian Islands (Figure 4).
-Areas of the highest nominal CPUE have been fairly consistent over most of the timeseries, but have shifted farther east in recent years (Figure 5 Figure 6).
+Swordfish-targeting shallow set longline fishing activity from 1995–2021 was centered 2–3 degrees of latitude north of the western Main Hawaiian Islands (MHI) and extended farther north along the North Pacific Subtropical Convergence Zone (Figure 1).
+Prior to the shallow set fishery closure in 2000, most fishing effort was relatively close to the north and south of the MHI, however, since 2005, the spatial extent of fishing effort has been reduced and generally shifted north and east which coincided with the creation of the Papahanaumokuakea Marine National Monument in 2006 and its subsequent expansion in 2016 around the Northwest Hawaiian Islands (Figure 2 Figure 3).
+Nominal CPUE aggregated over the entire time-series is highest along the North Pacific Subtropical Convergence Zone above the Northwest Hawaiian Islands (Figure 4).
+Areas of the highest nominal CPUE have been fairly consistent over most of the time-series, but have shifted farther east in recent years (Figure 5 Figure 6).

 Prior to the fishery closure in 2001, shallow set fishing occurred throughout the year (Figure 7A).
-During the latter timeseries, effort tends to be concentrated within the first months of the year.
+During the latter time-series, effort tends to be concentrated within the first months of the year.
 This seasonal concentration of effort is particularly noticeable during years when the fishery was closed mid-year due to sea turtle interactions (e.g. 2006, 2018, 2019, etc.).
-During the early timeseries (1995–2000) shallow set longlines were set throughout the day, but mostly between 1600 and 1800 (Figure 7B).
+During the early time-series (1995–2000) shallow set longlines were set throughout the day, but mostly between 1600 and 1800 (Figure 7B).
 The setting of shallow set longlines from 2005–2021 has generally been limited to the evening and early night hours, with effort concentrated from 1800–2000 during most years.
 Shallow set effort has become increasingly focused around full moon in recent years (Figure 7C).
 The spatial shift of the fishery to the north and east over the years, as well as increased variability of the set location in recent years are apparent from the relative frequency of sets per year by latitude (Figure 7D) and longitude (Figure 8A).
 Finally, there was a pronounced shift in fishermen behavior in 2010–2011 (Figure 8B).
 In years earlier, shallow sets most commonly had 4 HPF, but since 2012 most sets used 5 HPF.
-The identity of fishery participants, as indicated by the number of sets per vessel permit by year, has also shifted over time as new participants entered the fishery and others left (Figure 9).
+The identity of fishery participants, as indicated by the number of sets per vessel permit by year, has also shifted over time as new participants entered the fishery and others left.

-Repeat those descriptions for the deep set sector. ( Figure 10 to Figure 18) Effort is concentrated close to MHI consistently over the timeseries.
+Repeat those descriptions for the deep set sector. ( Figure 10 to Figure 18) Effort is concentrated close to MHI consistently over the time-series.
 CPUE is very small throughout the range of the deep set fishery, with the exception of a few hotspots in space (convergence zone) and time (especially 1996 and to a lesser extent 2011 and 2012).
 If I had to remake figs 11 and 12 I would group CPUE 5 and above into a plus group and have a better scale range for the < 5.
 Time of day is between 0600 and noon, and has shifted later over time.
 Squid only has not been used as a bait type by the deep set fishery since 2002.
 HPF has decreased from mode of 31-35 before 2004 to 21-25 after 2007.
 Participation: more vessels, each fishing more per year with some attrition apparent in 2020 and 2021.

 CPUE Standardization